 The three most important skills are:

-The Pharmaceutical Industry in a tough, but rewarding industry and the one piece of advice I would give is to be successful you have to be a very personable and highly motivated individual.
+The pharmaceutical industry is a tough, but rewarding industry and the one piece of advice I would give is that to be successful you have to be a very personable and highly motivated individual.

 When I hear a success story from a clinician that my product has changed a patient's life for the better I feel proud.